 It inspired the next generation of Indian female athletes - be it MC Mary Kom, Sania Mirza, Saina Nehwal, PV Sindhu or Sakshi Malik to push themselves, fight through the odds and lay claim to being among the best in the world by winning Olympic medals.

-With a generation of future sports superstars looking up to them, we take a look at what has driven them towards their goals, in their own words.
+We take a look at what has driven Indian women in sports towards their goals, in their own words.

 New records were witnessed thanks to Saina Nehwal’s bronze at London 2012, which was India’s first-ever medal in badminton at the Olympic Games.

 When she returned home with the medal, Saina Nehwal became an icon for Indian youth and Olympic dreamers.
-She has added many more medals and accolades since then to her tally across competitions.
+She has added many more medals, including at the Commonwealth Games and Asian Games, since then to her tally.

-But what is it that pushes the Indian shuttle queen to give her best every time she takes to the court
+But what is it that pushes the Indian shuttle star to give her best every time she takes to the court?

 I want to be the best, it's not about the ranking, it's about being consistent over a period of time.

-The first Indian woman boxer to win a bronze medal at the Olympics, MC Mary Kom has been a trailblazer in many ways.
+The first Indian woman boxer to win a medal at the Olympics, MC Mary Kom has been a trailblazer for Indian sports women in many ways.

-Be it her six World titles or her return to the ring post-pregnancy, this legend is everything that an aspiring pugilist looks for in a role model.
+Be it her six world titles or her return to the ring post-pregnancy, this legend is everything that an aspiring Indian woman athlete looks for in a role model.